MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 Provide sufficient context, such as an activity ID that's associated with a specific instance of a  request, so that the developer or administrator can determine the source of each request.

-Data context might also include information that is used to correlate an activity with the computational work performed and the resources used. *This work might cross process and machine boundaries.*
+Data context might also include information that's used to correlate an activity with the computational work performed and the resources used. *This work might cross process and machine boundaries.*

 For metering, the context should also include, either directly or indirectly, a reference to the customer who caused the request.
 This context provides valuable information about the application state at the time that the monitoring data was captured.

 #### Capture all relevant data

-Record all requests, and the locations, or regions from which the requests are made.
+Record all requests, and the locations, or regions where they're made.
 You can use this information to help identify location-specific hotspots.
 This information can also be useful to determine whether to repartition an application or the data that it uses.

 Record and capture the details of exceptions carefully.
 Critical debug information is often lost because of poor exception handling.

-Capture the full details of exceptions that the application throws, including any inner exceptions and other contextual information, such as the call stack, if possible.
+Capture all exception details that the application throws, including any inner exceptions or other contextual information, such as the call stack, if possible.

 #### Strive for data consistency

 Consistent data can help you analyze events and correlate them with user requests.
 Consider using a comprehensive and configurable logging package to gather information.
-Logging packages can help you avoid dependence on developers to adopt the same approach as they implement different parts of the system.
+Logging packages can help you avoid dependence on developers to adopt your approach as they implement different parts of the system.

-Gather data, such as I/O volume, number of requests, and memory, network, and CPU usage, from key performance counters.
+Gather data, such as input/output volume, number of requests, and memory, network, and CPU usage, from key performance counters.
 Some infrastructure services provide their own performance counters, such as:

 - The number of connections to a database.
 - The transaction rate.